Kyberzz/university-management/src/main/doc/features.md

 task 3.7
 + + + User 'A' can assign/ reassign Students to Group
 + + + User 'B' should be able to list all students in a group (read access)_task_3.6

+taks 3.9
+- - - User 'A' should be able to create/read/update/delete new schedule